Rahmenordnung/ink_dreams/README.md

 At the end the services are the same, and the implementation very, very similar.

--------Travis
-Travis CI is a hosted continuous integration service used to build and test software projects hosted at GitHub.
--------EmailJS
-We use EmailJS to link up the modal contact form to an actual e-mail address---
------- pyrg???------ for heroku

 ----------------------------------------

 ## <a name="Features left to implement"></a>Features_left_to_implement ##